joa-quim/GMTjl_doc/tutorials/longest_sail/longestsail.md

     *one could drive for on the earth without encountering a major body of water.*

-Those authors have developed an algorithm for calculating the longest straight-line path on land or sea and came out with a solution for the maritime path that starts at Pakistan (66:40 E; 25:17 N) and ends at the Kamchatka Peninsula (162:14 E; 58:37 N) following a great circle of 32,090 kilometers long.
+Those authors have developed an algorithm for calculating the longest straight-line path on land or sea and came out with a solution for the maritime path that starts in Pakistan (66:40 E; 25:17 N) and ends in the Kamchatka Peninsula (162:14 E; 58:37 N) following a great circle of 32,090 kilometers long.
 However, as they acknowledge, the computation was performed using a topo-bathymetric grid with a grid step of 1 arc minute (~1.8 km) and on a spherical Earth.